-who work in the field of lives of patients protection, even in circumstances beyond the prevention and treatment of COVID-19.
-In addition, because workers who care for second healthcare needs were given an unjustified priority, which implies the undue neglect of other risk groups (such as the elderly and those with comorbidities) and of categories involved in the promotion and defense of other services imbricated to the existential minimum60 or the essential core of other fundamental rights of high importance61.
+Also motivated by the criterion of special responsibilities, vaccination prioritization should be given to health professionals who, even if they do not work in the fight against the pandemic, act in the preservation of human life.
+INP (BRAZIL, 2021) failed to distinguish these workers, however, immediately after vaccination of those involved in the treatment and prevention of COVID-19, all health professionals were vaccinated.
+In both cases, reservations should be made to INP (BRASIL, 2021).
+First, for not recommending the preference of those who work in the field of lives of patients protection, even in circumstances beyond the prevention and treatment of COVID-19.
+In addition, because workers who care for second healthcare needs were given an unjustified priority, which implies the undue neglect of other risk groups (such as the elderly and those with comorbidities) and of categories involved in the promotion and defense of other services imbricated to the existential minimum or the essential core of other fundamental rights of high importance.

-The inclusion of professionals working in health care at home, such as caregivers of the elderly and midwives, is also an appropriate measure, and is also associated with the criterion of special responsibilities, since their immunization aims at prevention contagion and the consequent reduction in the likelihood of disease transmission to those on whose work more vulnerable groups depend, such as the elderly and parturient women.
+The inclusion of professionals working in health care at home, such as caregivers of the elderly and midwives, is also an appropriate measure, and is also associated with the criterion of special responsibilities, since their immunization aims at prevention contagion and the consequent reduction in the likelihood of disease